 - observations from a responding police officer.

-At Walker, Billingsley & Bair in Iowa, lawyers in Des Moines can assist clients in collecting evidence for use in a personal injury claim to prove accident fault.
+At Walker, Billingsley & Bair in Iowa, lawyers can assist clients in collecting evidence for use in a personal injury claim to prove accident fault.